foundersandcoders/coursebook/src/workshops/typescript/index.md

 This should create a `build/` directory and put `index.js` in there.

-It can get cumbersome to do this as your project starts to need more an more configuration, so it's common to use a `tsconfig.json` file to contain all the options you need.
+It can get cumbersome to do this as your project starts to need more and more configuration, so it's common to use a `tsconfig.json` file to contain all the options you need.
 Create a new file named `tsconfig.json` and add these options:

 ```json
 {